Karen Patton told fellow board members last night that she had to make large cuts while creating the township's 2012 preliminary budget.

 The board approved a motion to advertise next year's budget.
 The document will soon be available for public viewing.

-Commissioner Bill Keller said the township was still awaiting a report on the potential cause of the landslide on McCutcheon Way.
-The roadway, which leads to the township's Shouse Park, has been closed since May while township officials explore a remedy for the slide.
+Commissioner Bill Keller said the township was still awaiting a report on the potential cause of the The roadway, which leads to the township's Shouse Park, has been closed since May while township officials explore a remedy for the slide.